simplec-dev/nativescript-audio/README.md

 # NativeScript-Audio
 NativeScript plugin to play and record audio files for Android and iOS.

+This forks from Brad Martin's plugin.
+It fixes an issue in ios when dispose is called before init from url completes.

 Uses the following native classes:

 #### Android